 A further distinction seems important to make-that between dialect and grapholect, two terms which help to define each other, and which also suggest what I mean when I use the terms standard and nonstandard to describe language patterns.
 Dialect, as I use the term here, refers to varieties of the vernacular, the spoken as distinct from the written language.
-In contrast, the grapholect is both written and, to a large extent, standardized.
-Indeed, in this connection, my colleagues and I would argue that the term standard is used most accurately to describe the written (not spoken) language.
+In contrast, the grapholect is both written and, to a large extent, standardized.6 Indeed, in this connection, my colleagues and I would argue that the term standard is used most accurately to describe the written (not spoken) language.
 However, a certain dialect may approximate the linguistic forms which characterize the grapholect, and can in this way (rather loosely, but without distortion) be called standard.
 And a dialect which does not approximate these forms is in the same way called nonstandard.
-As these definitions imply, I consider that "error" is not an appropriate term to apply to speech-form variants, but is an entirely appropriate one to apply to deviations from the established norms of the written language.
+As these definitions imply, I consider that "error" is not an appropriate one to apply to deviations from the established norms of the written language.